himanshuteotia/example-peer-to-peer/README.md

 MIT License - see LICENSE file for details

-## 🆘 Support

-For issues and questions:

-1. Check the test suite for usage examples
-2. Review the demo script for complete workflow
-3. Examine the fixture files for ticket format examples
-4. Open an issue on the repository

----

 **Note**: This implementation focuses on the core triage functionality as specified in the requirements.
 The system is designed to be extensible and can be enhanced with additional features as needed.